Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Introduction

+At the mathematical formulation level, a number of theories have been proposed to derive the Schr\"{o}dinger equation from information based principles.
 There are two categories of such reformulations.
 The first category of reformulation is based on pure information-theoretic principles.
-A recent such example is provided by H\"{o}hn, where a concrete quantum theory for a single qubit and N-qubit from elementary rules on an observer's information acquisition~\cite{Hoehn:2014uua, Hoehn:2015} is successfully constructed.
-The limitation of such construction is that the connection to classical mechanics is not clearly shown.
+A recent such example is provided by H\"{o}hn~\cite{Hoehn:2014uua, Hoehn:2015}, where a concrete quantum theory for a single qubit and N-qubit from elementary rules on an observer's information acquisition is successfully constructed.
+The limitation of such a reconstruction is that the connection to classical mechanics is not clearly shown.
 It only shows that an unitary time evolution operator governs the Schr\"{o}dinger equation.
 The concrete form of Hamiltonian in the Schr\"{o}dinger equation cannot be derived.
-The second category is based on classical mechanics, and adds additional information based variables into the reformulation.
+The second category is based on classical mechanics, then adds additional information based variables into the reformulation.
 Reginatto first shows that by adding a term related to Fisher information in the least action principle, the Schr\"{o}dinger equation can be obtained~\cite{Reginatto}.
 Later the Fisher information term is derived based on a postulate of exact uncertainty relation~\cite{Hall:2001}.
 Various approaches based on entropy extremization are also proposed to derive quantum mechanics.
 The entropic dynamics~\cite{Caticha2011, Caticha2019} attempts to extract quantum mechanics as an application of the methods of inference from maximizing Shannon entropy.
 Another variation approach based on relative entropy is constructed to recover stochastic mechanics which in turn can lead to the Schr\"{o}dinger equation~\cite{Yang2021}.
-The limitation for the entropy extremization approaches in \cite{Caticha2011, Caticha2019} and \cite{Yang2021} is their dependency on the stochastic mechanics as underlying physical model~\cite{Nelson}, which suffers from the concerns of hidden variables and its difficulty to explain non-local behavior of multi-particle systems~\cite{Nelsonbook}.
+The limitation for the entropy extremization approaches in \cite{Caticha2011, Caticha2019} and \cite{Yang2021} is their dependency on the stochastic mechanics as underlying physical model~\cite{Nelson}, which suffers from the concerns of hidden variables such as osmotic velocity, and its difficulty to explain non-local behavior of multi-particle systems~\cite{Nelsonbook}.